 - 1. Any applicable standard, term, condition, or commitment of an Authorization to Operate, variance, or waiver is scored "noncompliant." - 2.
-More than 10 standards, terms, conditions, or commitments are scored "upgraded from noncompliant" or "deviation." - 3.
+More than 10 standards, terms, conditions, or commitments are scored "upgraded from noncompliant" or "deviation," with any "upgraded from noncompliant" being counted as equivalent to 5 deviations. - 3.
 A waiver or letter of relief states that it requires conditional accreditation.